Sports Betting Terms & Glossary

 Return on Investment (ROI) – A performance measure used to evaluate the efficiency of an investment.

 Run Line – In moneyline sports like baseball or hockey, you can take the equivalent of a spread — the run/puck line.
 This alternative allows you to add runs for the underdog, or subtract them from the favorite.
 This means that a favorite has to win by at least two runs for you to win your bet, while an underdog could either lose by one run or win straight-up to win the bet.
-The benefit of this is that you can bet more lucrative lines on favorites, but because baseball and hockey are such low-scoring games, this can be a risky proposition.
+The benefit of this is that you can bet more favorable lines on favorites, but because baseball and hockey are such low-scoring games, the chance of success is lower.

 Runner – An individual who places a bet on behalf of another person.